AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Time functions.md

 -   Syntax: `http_time(sec)`.
 -   Description

-    Generates a time string in the HTTP header time format from a UNIX timestamp.
+    Generates a time string in the HTTP header time format based on a UNIX timestamp.
 For example, this function can generate the time displayed for the Last-Modified field in the HTTP header.

 -   Parameters

     sec: the UNIX timestamp.
-To obtain the UNIX timestamp, you can call the `time()` function.
+To query the UNIX timestamp, you can call the `time()` function.

 -   Response parameters

     Returns a time string in the HTTP header time format based on the UNIX timestamp specified by the `sec` parameter.

--   Examples
+-   Example

     ```
     say(concat('http_time:', http_time(time())))

-    Output:
+    ```

+    Output

+    ```
     http_time:Wed, 29 May 2019 06:02:41 GMT
     ```